 Follow sustainable practices to reduce the impact of our operations on the environment and to ensure energy efficiency

 Among our many initiatives, the food and beverage operations of the majority of Belmond’s hotels, trains and river cruises are assessed by the UK-based Sustainable Restaurant Association.
 Belmond is the first global luxury hospitality brand to have undertaken this ongoing third party testing.

 One of the greatest gifts of my career is to watch these young people, from circumstances I can't imagine, grow into viable members of our hospitality community.

-Belmond Road to Mandalay and Belmond Orcaella, our Myanmar river cruisers, have helped to build and run more than 20 schools and clinics along their routes thanks to the generous contributions of both staff and guests.
-It is 20 years since we first began operating cruises in Myanmar and we will celebrate in December with a fund-raising anniversary cruise.
+Belmond Road to Mandalay, our Myanmar river cruiser, has helped to build and run more than 20 schools and clinics along their routes thanks to the generous contributions of both staff and guests.

 Belmond Palacio Nazarenas and Belmond Hotel Monasterio in Cusco, Peru, work with local farmers to source unusual ingredients for its kitchens at fair trade prices.
 Dairy products and flowers come from an organic farm nearby.